Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Preliminaries.

 We assume Bernoulli distributed rewards.
-This can be extended to bounded rewards.
 The assumption $\{0,1\}$ simplifies the proof in several ways.
 For instance, the process $(\bm p(t) : t\in \mathbb Z_+)$ is a countable state space Markov chain in this case.
 So we do not need to appeal to the more general theory of Harris chains \citep{meyn2012markov}.
+The results proven will extend to the case of bounded rewards, where the maximum reward is know.
+After normalizing rewards so that the maximum reward is $1$ and the minimum reward is $0$, the SAMBA algorithm can be implemented without change.
+The algorithm does not apply directly to unbounded rewards as we require the algorithm to maintain probabilities within the probability simplex.
+An unbounded reward could result in a transition outside the probability simplex.
+Other algorithms such a GBA deal with this feature by parameterizing the probability simplex.
+However, it remains an open problem to determine the regret of these algorithms in stochastic environments.